 Deviant Resonances—Live Electronic Music With Instruments, Voices and Brains is due out from PARMA Recordings/Ravello Records on March 8, 2019.
+PRE-ORDER AVAILABLE NOW!
 This major recording project will include first-time releases of works from 1990 to 2018, including pieces that interface advanced electronics and computer music systems with piano, Yamaha Disklavier, voices, brainwave performers, South Indian mrdangam drum, and string quartet.
 Listeners will experience a constant volley between electronic and conventional instruments as they warp time and space, embellish the soundscape, and attempt to achieve a perfect synchrony.
 The release will include both a double-CD with informative booklet and digital formats.

 Rosenboom will be special guest in residence at this International Course for Composers and Percussion Players taking place in Central Czechia close to the UNESCO cultural heritage city of Litomyšl.
 The symposium includes daily concerts, lectures, individual lessons, and roundtables for an international audience of participants.

 David Rosenboom will present a full concert of original works as composer-pianist on the series Experimentación Lontano at the Center for Experiments at Teatro Colón in Buenos Aires, Argentina.
 The program will survey several decades of Rosenboom's compositions for piano, interactive algorithmic/electronic systems interfaced with piano and Disklavier, works incorporating systematic improvisation, and more.

 Rosenboom's well known "Portable Gold and Philosophers' Stones (Deviant Resonances)", a work built on the concept of "listening as performance" for brainwave active imaginative listeners, computer-electronics, and auxiliary instrument(s) will be presented by L'ina GRM and Radio France during a weekend of concerts called FOCUS.